dtruowfng3/myPortfolio/README.md

    ```

 4. **Open your browser**
-   Navigate to `http://localhost:3000` to view the portfolio
+   `http://localhost:3000` to view the portfolio

 ### Build for Production